Analysis | Trump’s embarrassing Four-Pinocchio claim about Florida and Ohio

+The president has never shown a command of U.S. history and has been lying, misleading and peddling baseless conspiracy theories like a sludge pipe since losing the Nov.
+3 presidential election to Joe Biden, who earned 306 electoral votes to Trump’s 232.

-This tweet is a good example of how hollow and easily disprovable Trump’s claims are as he seeks to delegitimize and overturn the election results.
+This falsehood appears both on Twitter and in a Trump filing to the Supreme Court.
+It’s a good example of how hollow and easily disprovable Trump’s claims are as he seeks to delegitimize and overturn the election results.
 It takes seconds to fact-check this false claim — for those who bother with the truth, anyway.

 The Facts